+Winter Sowing Seeds in a Cold Climate (Zone 3).
 Winter sowing is a way to start seeds outdoors in a small container greenhouse while it is still winter.
-Since the most common containers are used milk jugs, it also sometimes is referred to as milk jug sowing.
+Since the most common containers are used milk jugs, it is also sometimes referred to as milk jug sowing.
 It was first invented by Trudi Davidoff.
 It sounds so good that one wonders if it can be true.
-Well, you will never know if you do not try it, so we did.
+You will never know if you do not try it, so we did.

-I did not doubt the system, it sure sounds possible, seeds will germinate whenever it is naturally time for them.
-In zone 3, however, that time might come way too late.
+I did not doubt the system; it sure sounds possible.
+Seeds will germinate whenever it is natural for them, and we can trust Mother Nature.
+In zone 3, however, that time might come way too late since winter in a cold climate does not have good candidates for seed germination.
 Still, we did try it out hardcore, and here are our first results.

-Winter sowing is a great way to start seeds without a growing room, grow lights, or a greenhouse.
-If you have no optimal conditions indoors for seed starting, consider winter sowing.
+Winter sowing is a great way to start seeds without a growing room, grow lights, or greenhouse.
+If your indoor conditions are not optimal for seed starting, consider winter sowing.

-Winter sowing makes seed starting easy, less care, and less work with hardening off plants.
-However, some care and hardening are needed here too.
+Winter sowing makes seed starting easy, requires less care, and requires less work to harden off plants.
+However, some care and hardening are also needed here.

 What seeds to start in winter sowing